 Day-to-day activities will vary based on the individual hospital/surgery center.
 But, as an OR assistant, you can expect these basic responsibilities.

-Operating room assistants can expect to earn on average $37,000 per year (source).
-Although, there most likely will be a lot of potential to earn more.
+Operating room assistants can expect to earn an average salary $40,000 per year (source).
+This equates to an hourly wage of around $20 per hour.
+Although, there most likely will be a lot of potential to earn more through overtime and bonuses.

 Operating rooms are often short staffed, and can benefit from additional help.
 So, your opportunities to earn more money won’t be stifled.

-OR assistants differ greatly from Surgical Assistants (SA).
+OR assistants differ greatly from Surgical Techs and Surgical Assistants (SA).
 This is mainly because SA’s help surgeons with the actual procedure.
 For example, they help surgeons make incisions, close incisions, place clamps, or retract tissues.

 While ORA’s won’t help with the procedures directly (they won’t scrub in).
 As an ORA you are more involved with setup, equipment and processing versus performing the procedure.